4/13/2002

 AN OBSERVATION ALMOST TWAIN-LIKE in its obvious truthfulness, yet humorous absurdity, from Natalie Krinsky:

 By society's general standards, men are supposed to have body hair.
-Leg hair is manly, chest hair is manly, but manliness can apparently only be expressed on one side of the body, because according to my sources, ass hair and back hair are unacceptable.
+Leg hair is manly, chest hair is manly, but manliness can apparently only be expressed on one side of the body, because according to my sources, ass hair and back hair are unacceptable.From this observation, she turns to the promise of genetic engineering.

 WRITING FROM PARIS, Nelson Ascher doesn't think that the synagogue attacks are mere coincidence, despite the suggestion of reader Tom Maguire below:

 I would like to know how can we explain away the beating of Jewish boys by a masked gang as "electrical fires and routine accidents", as anything indeed but anti-semitism.
 If it had happened to Muslim boys all the bien-pensants here would be screaming about massacres.
 Imagine if it happened to Muslim boys in the US after 9/11.
 But it is not the increasing frequency and the growing intensity of the attacks that is really worrying now, but the silence or the lame excuses provided by the authorities.
 Remember the Weimar republic?
 The official explanations are the worst of all.
 One French official will say that what's happening is a sorry echo of Middle-Eastern tensions.
 Then, the same or another official will lay the blame for tensions in the Middle East squarely on Israel.
 Add up the two explanations and, through a not too subtle detour, the result is that the Jews are to blame for being under attack in France.
 It is important to observe that there is nothing similar happening in Britain, where there is a tradition of racial riots, and where the Muslim community is, if anything, more openly militant than in France.
-Strange, isn't it?
+Strange, isn't it?Well, I agree.
+But I wanted to post Maguire's comments because I do think that it's worth considering whether we are getting carried away.
+But in fact, as I mentioned there, these synagogue burnings do all appear deliberate.
+And the response of the French authorities, while sometimes good, has overall been disappointing.

 SOME THOUGHTS on the political strategy behind Bush's cloning position, from Alex Rubalcava.